boods/UdacityDevOpsCapstone/README.md

 ## Soure Code

 The repo consists for the following:
-* infrastructure - AWS cloudformation templates for setting up the target environment, and bash scripts to create, update and delete the environment
-* skills - the python application (skills.py), Makefile, DockerFile, and requirements.txt (detailing python library dependencies)
+* Jenkinsfile - the build pipline file used by the Jenkins instance
+* skills.yaml - kubernetes manifest for the skills webserver
+* skills-service.yaml - kubernetes manifest for the kubernetes load balancer
 * skills/tests - python unit tests (test_skills.py)
-* skills.yaml - kubernetes manifest for the skills webserver
-* *skills-service.yaml - kubernetes manifest for the kubernetes load balancer
+* infrastructure/ - AWS cloudformation templates for setting up the target environment, and bash scripts to create, update and delete the environment
+* skills/ - the python application (skills.py), Makefile, DockerFile, and requirements.txt (detailing python library dependencies)

 ## Proving the pipline

 ### Linting